So how do you go about finding a college that fits you just right?

 As you research the colleges, you may want to pay attention to these factors:

 Size – It can affect the number and kinds of experiences and opportunities available as well as student teacher ratio, size of classes and the like.

 Location and setting – It can determine how often you come home and what kind of day-to-day life you might have.

 Academic offerings – How broad and balanced is the range of majors?
 Can students study abroad?
 If you have a major in mind, does the department have strong offerings and respected faculty?

-College life beyond classes – What is available in athletics, clubs and other activities, housing, Greek life, the surrounding community?
+College life beyond classes – What is available in athletics, clubs and other activities, housing, Greek life (fraternities and sororities) and the surrounding community?

 Cost – Focus on the net price rather than the cost of attendance.
 Most colleges offer need-based financial aid.
 Many offer merit scholarships.
 Use the college’s net price calculator to estimate costs, but don’t rule a school out in the early research for cost alone.

 Student body – What kinds of students go there?
 Is there much diversity of gender, ethnicity, economic background, religion, political views?
 Are there international students?
 Are the students there to study or party?

 Statistics on retention and graduation rates – Colleges with a high percentage of students returning after their first year and high graduation rates are likely to have good academic, social and financial support systems.

 Here are resources you can use to research colleges: